All the HTML and PDF content here is licensed under a Creative Commons

 Graduate Record Examination (GRE), the AAMC's Medical College Admission

-College Board.
-(The ETS now owns the GRE but is no longer involved with the
+College Board's AP tests.
+The company now owns the GRE but is no longer

 questions on the SAT are changed to multiple-choice form with five possible